mynl/aggregate/doc/index.rst

    :img-top: _static/developer_guide.png

-   Describes the agg lanaguage for specifying complex aggregate distributions.
+   Details of the agg lanaguage for specifying aggregate distributions.

    +++